Olah-Barbershop/website/README.md

 Locations page:
 - Our locations listed in a nice, modular format

+About page:
+- The *About us* section.
+Nothing special

 # Running / Building locally
 ```sh
 git clone https://github.com/Olah-Barbershop/website